InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 		 exit 1)
 ```

-## Putting It All Together: A Real-World Example
+## Putting It All Together: A (Mostly) Real-World Example

-Let's look at a complete Makefile that demonstrates these concepts in a realistic DevOps scenario:
+Let's look at a complete Makefile that demonstrates these concepts in a
+realistic-ish DevOps scenario (forgive the hand-wavy *implementation* parts,
+we're still pretty meta here):

 ```makefile
 # Configuration